sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/README.md

 - Álvarez, Isabel, et al. "Population structure assessed using microsatellite and SNP data: an empirical comparison in West African cattle."
 Animals 11.1 (2021): 151.
 - Liu, Nianjun, et al. "Comparison of single-nucleotide polymorphisms and microsatellites in inference of population structure."
 Bmc Genetics 6.Suppl 1 (2005): S26.
 - Skey, Ebony D., et al. "Empirical landscape genetic comparison of single nucleotide polymorphisms and microsatellites in three arid‐zone mammals with high dispersal capacity."
 Ecology and Evolution 13.5 (2023): e10037.

+Previous studies on MYLU population structure
+- Burns, Lynne E., Hugh G. Broders, and Timothy R. Frasier.
+"Characterization of 11 tetranucleotide microsatellite loci for the little brown bat (Myotis lucifugus) based on in silico genome sequences."
+Conservation Genetics Resources 4.3 (2012): 653-655.
+- Burns, Lynne E., Timothy R. Frasier, and Hugh G. Broders.
+"Genetic connectivity among swarming sites in the wide ranging and recently declining little brown bat (M yotis lucifugus)."
+Ecology and Evolution 4.21 (2014): 4130-4149.
+- Johnson, Laura NL, et al. "Population genetic structure within and among seasonal site types in the little brown bat (Myotis lucifugus) and the northern long-eared bat (M. septentrionalis)."
+PLoS One 10.5 (2015): e0126309.
+- McLeod, B. A., et al. "Effect of oceanic straits on gene flow in the recently endangered little brown bat (Myotis lucifugus) in maritime Canada: implications for the spread of white-nose syndrome."
+Canadian Journal of Zoology 93.6 (2015): 427-437.
+- Davy, Christina M., et al. "Prelude to a panzootic: Gene flow and immunogenetic variation in northern little brown myotis vulnerable to bat white-nose syndrome."
+Facets 2.2 (2017): 690-714.